(Last Updated on : 31-12-2018)

 Aims and Objectives of Archaeological Survey of India

-Archaeological Survey of India is designed to preserve and maintain the ancient monuments and archaeological sites
+Archaeological Survey of India is designed to preserve and maintain the ancient monuments, archaeological sites

 , Excavation Branches, Prehistory Branch, Epigraphy Branches, Science Branch, Horticulture Branch, Building Survey Project, Temple Survey Projects and Underwater Archaeology Wing.

 Archaeological Survey of India provides evidences of the early Historic Period.
-In addition to the monuments and sties Taj Mahal
+Monuments and sites like Taj Mahal

 , Tomb at Sikandara, Qutb Minar